timwebster9/darkmod-build/README.md

 # Darkmod Docker Build

-Using Docker provides an isolated, immutable build environment for mulitple target platforms.
+Using Docker provides an isolated, immutable build environment for multiple target platforms.
 As you can see in the Dockerfile, all dependencies are part of the build image, removing the need for any local OS setup.
 This could be expanded with other required binaries and dependencies.

 ## Step-by-step Guide